rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Naturalism
 ================================================================================

-Naturalism is unifying view of philosophy and science.
+Naturalism is a unifying view of philosophy and science.
 It is an attitude about how philosophy should be done (a meta-philosophy) and about how philosophy relates to science.